Sugary drink tax: Finland

-Finland introduced a sugar tax in 1940.
+Finland had sugar tax between 1926 and 1999 based on customs categories.
+Soft drink tax was introduced in 1940.
+Sugar tax was reintroduced on candy and expanded onto ice cream in 2011, but in 2017 the tax was dropped, after European Commission found it to be unfair state aid.

 France

 France first introduced a targeted tax on nonalcoholic sugary drinks at a national level in 2012.
 The tax, which is 0.0716 euro per liter, applies to both regular and diet soft drinks, flavored mineral water, and fruit juices with added sugar, but does not apply to mineral water and 100% fruit juices (i.e., those with no added sugars).
 Following introduction, soft drinks were estimated to be up to 3.5% more expensive.

 A 2019 article published in the journal PLOS One estimated the price and consumption effects of the tax, using a difference-in-difference methodology.
 The study concluded: "We find that the tax is transmitted to the prices of taxed drinks, with full transmission for soft drinks and partial transmission for fruit juices.
 The evidence on purchase responses is mixed and less robust, indicating at most a very small reduction in soft drink purchases (about half a litre per capita per year), an impact which would be consistent with the low tax rate.
 We find suggestive evidence of a larger response by the sub-sample of heavy purchasers.
 Fruit juices and water do not seem to have been affected by the tax."